Illinois Property, Income Tax Rebate Checks Are Headed to 6 Million Residents. Here's When You Might Receive Yours

 When Might You Get Your Rebate Check?

-State officials say the payments could take at least eight weeks in total to distribute.
+State officials said the payments, which started being issued Sept.
+12, could take at least eight weeks in total to distribute.

 If you didn't receive a refund or if you were given a paper check refund, it may take longer for the rebate to be issued, according to state officials.
 Taxpayers who have yet to file or submit an IL-1040 form will receive their rebate after the submission is reviewed.